 Is Vivitrol Effective?

-Vivitrol is not a cure for any form of substance abuse.
+Vivitrol is not a cure for any form of substance use disorder.
 It is only a form of treatment to aid in the recovery process.
 When used as a part of a treatment plan that includes counseling Vivitrol is an effective treatment.
 According to a study, people who receive Vivitrol alone without counseling were only 15 percent likely to abstain from opiate drug use.
 Therefore, taking the medication Vivitrol alone without any further treatment does not seem to be very effective in stopping the use of opiates.
 However, people who received Vivitrol and counseling were 85.8 percent less likely to have a positive urine drug test.
 This means that people who were on Vivitrol with therapy abstained from drug use.
 Another study supported the use of Vivitrol and behavioral therapy.
 It stated that people who received behavioral therapy and Vivitrol were more likely than those who took Vivitrol alone, to complete treatment and experienced abstinence from opiates use.

 Side Effects of Taking Vivitrol